(Re)branding a category disruptor

 Close-up of a gold iPhone with a black background screen, showing the time as 9:41 and a colorful app icon in the top left corner.

-packaging design, 2021 - 2022
+Dive Deeper: packaging design direction, 2021 - 2022

 Packaging box for Brilli Bright Clean 24-inch LED bar vanity light with purple and white design, featuring product details and features.